(Credit: Rino Stefano Tagliafierro)

 Artist and animator Rino Stefano Tagliafierro has used CGI techniques to create an animated love letter to classical art.

-Beauty, asserts Italian artist and animator Rino Stefano Tagliafierro, is fleeting.
-And although the art of yesteryear certainly captures it, it's of moments frozen in time, lacking the warmth and humanity of movement.
+Beauty, asserts Italian artist and animator Rino Stefano Tagliafierro, is fleeting — and, although the art of yesteryear captures it, it's of moments frozen in time, lacking the warmth and humanity of movement.

-In his short film "Beauty," Tagliafierro has taken more than 100 classical paintings, from landscape to romantic to Pre-Raphaelite, and applied his experience in digital animation to bring them to life.
+In his short film Beauty, Tagliafierro has taken over 100 classical paintings, from landscape to romantic to Pre-Raphaelite, and applied his experience in digital animation to bring them to life.

-"In this interpretation by Rino Stefano Tagliafierro, this beauty is brought back to the expressive force of gestures that he springs from the immobility of canvas, animating a sentiment lost to the fixedness [of] masterpieces," Giuliano Corti wrote in the piece's manifesto.
+"In this interpretation by Rino Stefano Tagliafierro, this beauty is brought back to the expressive force of gestures that he springs from the immobility of canvas, animating a sentiment lost to the fixedness masterpieces," wrote Giuliano Corti in the piece's manifesto.